Misa Etō

 Misa Etō (衛藤 美彩, Etō Misa) is a Japanese gravure idol, singer, actress, tarento and former member of the idol groups Nogizaka46 and Chimo.
 On February 14, 2019, Etō announced that she would be graduating from Nogizaka46, that her graduation concert would be held at Ryōgoku Kokugikan the following month, and that her official group activities would conclude at the end of March.
 In April 2019, she became a regular co-host for the CS Fuji TV ONE Professional Baseball News 2019 program.

+Personal life

 In October 2019, she married professional baseball player Sōsuke Genda.
-On January 29, 2022, she gave birth to a baby boy.
+On January 29, 2022, they welcomed the birth to their first child, a baby boy.